 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Weather changes actually can affect chronic pain — specifically joint pain,” says Robert Bolash, MD, pain management specialist at Cleveland Clinic.

 “People with arthritis, neck pain or other types of musculoskeletal issues tend to report most weather-related pain,” says Dr. Bolash.
-“Weather doesn’t seem to have as much effect on nerve pain, like multiple sclerosis or neuropathy.”
+“Weather doesn’t seem to have as much effect on nerve pain, like complex regional pain syndrome or neuropathy.”

 Scientists don’t agree on how weather causes pain.
 Many think it’s due to higher humidity accompanied by falling barometric pressure — the weight of air pressing on the Earth, and us.

 Decreasing pressure (which ushers in bad weather) means air presses less on our bodies.
 That allows tissues to swell slightly.
 It could be the enlarged tissue that irritates joints.

 Cooler temperatures don’t help.
 Cold can make muscles, ligaments and joints stiffer and more painful.

 But Dr. Bolash says it’s more the change in pressure, temperature and humidity that triggers discomfort.

 “When barometric pressure and temperature fall and humidity rises, patients will complain of more aches and pains,” he says.
 “It’s the damp cold that seems to exacerbate pain.”